Explore health content from A to Z.

 An IV to give you fluids and medication.

 A catheter (tube) to drain your bladder.

-Boots or special stockings on your legs to help prevent blood clots.
+Boots, compression devices, or special stockings on your legs to help prevent blood clots.

 Abdominal muscles support the spine.
 Tightening these muscles to “brace” yourself helps prevent pain and reinjury.